 Śabda as cittavṛtti or the word as mental event: mind, language and cognition through the Yogaśāstra of Patañjali

+Rather than emphasize the cessative practice of Yoga, it will be the focus of the present talk to mark the field of language and linguistic cognition.
 What is the role of language according to the Yogadarśana?
 Why the sphoṭa theory and linguistic-philosophical arguments recur through the literature of Yogadarśana?
 Pātañjalayoga teaches a voluntary act of regulated inhibition of psychophysical functions.
 This, therefore, includes inhibition of linguistic faculties with severe consequences for verbal thought in general.

-Lunch lecture by IIAS fellow Rocco Cestola from "La Sapienza” University of Roma, Italy.
+Lunch lecture by IIAS fellow Rocco Cestola from 'La Sapienza' University of Roma, Italy.

 Lunch is provided; registration is required.

-Rocco Cestola obtained his PhD in Indology from the “Sapienza” University of Roma.
+Rocco Cestola obtained his PhD in Indology from the 'Sapienza' University of Rome.
 He has prepared a critical edition grounded on manuscript sources, the first English annotated translation and a study of the first Pāda of Nāgeśa Bhaṭṭa’s (17th-18th AD c.)
 Vṛtti on Pātañjalayogaśāstra.
 Thanks to the J. Gonda Fund Foundation, and linking the field of Yoga studies with Sanskrit philosophy of language a research project will be committed to the study of the overall role and function of language (śabda), the sphoṭa theory and the linguistic-philosophical arguments according to the Pātañjalayogaśāstra and relative commentaries.